rorywalsh/CsoundPhaser3/README.md

 (...)
 ```

-The assets folder in this case is located in the same directory as the game itself. spike.png is a sprite-sheet that contains 9 frames of Spikes in various walking positions and directions. platformBrick.png is a plain black cube that is used as a platform for the player to walk on.
+The assets folder in this case is located in the same directory as the game itself. `spike.png` is a sprite-sheet that contains 9 frames of Spike in various walking positions and directions. `platformBrick.png` is a plain black cube that is used as a platform for the player to walk on.
 As this only contains one image, it can be loaded as an image rather than a sprite sheet.

 <img src="assets/spike.png" style="width:50%" />

-'spike' is the name of the sprite, and is used later when we need to access the sprite.
-When loading sprite-sheets you can should specify the frame dimensions.
+`spike` is the name of the sprite, and is used later when we need to access it.
+When loading sprite sheets you can should specify the frame dimensions.
 How to animate these sprite will be covered later in this text.

 ## The create() function.

 The create function is used to create all of our game objects.
-For example, spike will be created here by creating a new physics sprite.
+For example, Spike will be created here by creating a new physics sprite.

 ```javascript
 create ()